sfigg/commercialization-public/test/hlk/testref/how-to-measure-touch-panning-latency-win81.md

 ### <span id="Stepper_motor_settings"></span><span id="stepper_motor_settings"></span><span id="STEPPER_MOTOR_SETTINGS"></span>Stepper motor settings

 The stepper motor can be programmed to run in a variety of ways.
 By default, the stepper motor is programmed to run in an *automated calibration mode*.
-(This mode is explained in more detail in the “Automated calibration mode” section later in the document.)
+(This mode is explained in more detail in the "Automated calibration mode" section later in the document.)
 The automated calibration mode is designed to minimize calibration errors and latency variations by manual calibration.

 During acquisition and collection stages, the motor runs at a constant speed of 0.75 revolutions per second.
 The stepper motor settings used for acquisition and collection stages are as follows: